Axiomatic Analysis of Medial Centrality Measures: Axiomatization of t-Random Walk Betweenness

+\emph{Edge Swap} states that swapping ends of two outgoing edges of nodes with equal centralities and out-degrees does not affect the centrality of any node.
+This means that if information packets are equally often in two nodes, then it does not matter from which of them a node has an incoming edge.
+The only difference between our version of the axiom and the original one from \cite{Was:Skibski:2020:pagerank} is the fact that swapped edges cannot start in the target node.

+\emph{Edge Multiplication} states that creating additional copies of the outgoing edges of a node does not affect the centrality of any node.
+This means that it is not the total number of edges that matters, but their proportions.

+Now, replacing Symmetry and Direct Link Domination by Edge Swap and Edge Multiplication results in the axiomatization of t-Random Walk Betweenness.
+Interestingly, our t-Random Walk Betweenness axiomatization is very similar to the axiomatization of t-Betweenness, despite these centralities being based on completely different models of transmission.

-This section presents our axiomatic characterizations of t-PageRank and t-Random Walk Betweenness.
-Note that Additivity, while satisfied by both measures, is implied by other axioms.
-Hence, it does not appear in the theorem statements.
+Note that Additivity, while satisfied by t-Random Walk Betweenness, is implied by other axioms (Locality, Node Redirect, Target Proxy, Edge Swap, Edge Multiplication and Atom $1$-$1$).
+Hence, it does not appear in the theorem statement.

-\begin{theorem} A t-centrality satisfies Locality, Node Redirect, Target Proxy, Edge Swap, Edge Multiplication and Baseline $1$-$a$ if and only if it is t-PageRank for some decay factor $a \in [0, 1)$. \end{theorem}

-\begin{theorem} A t-centrality satisfies Locality, Node Redirect, Target Proxy, Edge Swap, Edge Multiplication and Baseline $1$-$1$ if and only if it is t-Random Walk Betweenness. \end{theorem}
+\begin{theorem} A t-centrality satisfies Locality, Node Redirect, Target Proxy, Edge Swap, Edge Multiplication and Atom $1$-$1$ if and only if it is t-Random Walk Betweenness. \end{theorem} \begin{proof}[Sketch of the proof] It is easy to check that t-Random Walk Betweenness satisfies the axioms listed in Theorem~\ref{theorem:random_walk_betweenness} (Lemma~\ref{lemma:rwb_to_axioms} in the appendix).
+Hence, in what follows, we will show that this set of axioms uniquely characterizes a centrality measure.

-The full proofs can be found in the appendix.
-Here we present only a sketch.

-Our proof was inspired by \citep{Was:Skibski:2020:pagerank}.
-However, since all graphs considered by us must belong to the class $\mathcal{G}^t$, techniques used in our proof are different.

-Roughly speaking, t-Random Walk Betweenness can be considered t-PageRank with $a=1$.
-Hence, the proof of both theorems is joint.
-Specifically, in the main part of the proof, stretching the definition of t-PageRank, we show that axioms imply that the measure is t-PageRank for some $a \in [0,1]$.

-We begin by considering simple graphs with two nodes: the source $s$ and the target $t$. \begin{itemize} \item First, we show that if there is only one edge, from $s$ to $t$, then there exists a constant $a \in [0,1]$ such that the centrality of the source $s$ equals $b(s)$ and the centrality of the target $t$ equals $a \cdot b(s)$ (Lemma~\ref{lemma:pr:one_arrow}). \item Second, we show that outgoing edges from $t$ does not affect the centralities of $s$ and $t$ (Lemma~\ref{lemma:pr:almost_one_arrow}). \end{itemize}
+We begin by considering simple graphs with two nodes: the source $s$ and the target $t$ (which has $0$ weight). \begin{itemize} \item First, we show that if there is only one edge, from $s$ to $t$, then the centralities of both nodes are equal $b(s)$.
+(Lemma~\ref{lemma:pr:one_arrow}). \item Second, we show that outgoing edges from $t$ does not affect the centralities of $s$ and $t$ (Lemma~\ref{lemma:pr:almost_one_arrow}). \end{itemize}

 Building upon this, we show that if we add to a graph a new node $v$ with several edges $\{v,t\}$, then its centrality will be equal to its weight and centralities of nodes other than $t$ will not change (Lemma~\ref{lemma:pr:k_arrow_adjoin}).
 This operation, that we call \emph{new node technique}, is used frequently in the remainder of the proof.
 In particular, we use it to show that every node $v$ without incoming edges has centrality equal to its weight (Lemma~\ref{lemma:pr:siphon}).
 Furthermore, assuming such $v$ has $k$ outgoing edges, if we replace it with $k$ copies, each with one outgoing edge and weight $b(v)/k$, then the centralities of other nodes will not change (Lemma~\ref{lemma:pr:siphon_split}).